 Purchase sunscreen and bug spray in large quantities at home, it’s more expensive on the island.

-Ice chest filled with drinks and food
+Ice chest filled with drinks and food no glass

 Boogie boards and skim boards

 A kite to take advantage of the great S. Texas wind!
 (There are wind farms all over the area).

 Sand toys, bucket and shovel